Simmons Jones Baker

-Simmons Jones Baker (February 15, 1775 – August 18, 1853) was a physician, planter, legislator, and slave owner in North Carolina.
+Simmons Jones Baker (February 15, 1775 – August 18, 1853) was a medical doctor, planter and legislator in North Carolina.

 Early life and education

 Baker was born in Hertford County on February 15, 1775, to Lawrence Baker and Ann Jones.
 His mother died when he was quite young and he therefore lived for part of his childhood with an aunt in Southampton County, Virginia.
 During this time he attended the same school run by Rev. Henry John Burges that William Henry Harrison attended.

 Baker traveled to Great Britain in 1793 at the age of eighteen to study medicine.
 As was customary at the time there is no evidence of him ever earning a medical degree.
 However, he did receive certificates from two of the more famous medical facilities in Britain at the time: St Thomas' Hospital in London and the Royal College of Surgeons of Edinburgh.

 During this trip he carried with him an armorial seal that had been passed down through his family.
 He took the seal to the College of Arms to inquire if any living Bakers in England were still using the same arms.
 The only one was Sir George Baker, the physician of King George III.
 Baker visited this Dr. Baker on a future trip to consult about a personal illness.
 The consultation was success and in gratitude he would later name his first son George.